Updated: Nov 7, 2022

 The SLP wants an end to capitalism, a system which inevitably causes unemployment, zero-hours contracts, homelessness, cuts to – and privatisation of – our health and social welfare systems, education and pensions.
 Food banks which are now essential to survival in communities throughout Britain are a shameful reminder of the sort of society this is.

-Just over 100 years ago, the legendary trade unionists and Socialists Jim Larkin and James Connolly warned that independence from an oppressor will fail unless that independence is based on replacing capitalism with a Socialist system where people own and control the means of production, distribution and exchange.
+Just over 100 years ago, the legendary trade unionists and Socialists Jim Larkin and James Connolly warned that independence from an oppressor will fail if that independence is based on replacing capitalism with a Socialist system where people own and control the means of production, distribution and exchange.

 POLICIES OF THE SOCIALIST LABOUR PARTY